The Car Crash Presidency

-It is now 6 months since Donald Trump took office, and it has been an almost endless car wreck of a Presidency.
+It is now six months since Donald Trump took office, and it has been an almost endless car wreck of a presidency.
 We breathlessly careen from crisis to crisis without a break.

 63 million Americans voted for the failed casino operator and reality TV star.
-As President he is exactly who he was as a candidate.
-No one can say, they had no idea what they were getting.
+As president, he is exactly who he was as a candidate.
+No one can say they had no idea what they were getting.

 Many years ago, as a young filmmaker, I wandered into the Emergency Room at the University of Pennsylvania Hospital with my camera.
 I thought it might make an interesting documentary.